After watching a video at InnovativeNurse.com, I was inspired talk about personal branding for nurses.

 Determine Your Value and Sell it

-You are probably sitting here confused at this point.
 Have you ever stopped and thought about what makes you unique, valuable, and an asset to a company?
 If you haven’t, then now is the time.
 Make a list.
-Find your top 3 personal attributes (charisma, dedication, focus, team-work, self-motivations, creativity, team-player, leadership, and so on).
+Find your top 3 personal attributes (charisma, dedication, focus, teamwork, self-motivations, creativity, team-player, leadership, and so on).
 Determine how these can be best applied to the nursing role you are after, and work out your game plan.
 Write your nurse elevator pitch and be prepared to sell yourself whenever the time arises.

 If you want others to see you as successful, you have to see yourself as successful first.
 Own your expertise today and your job will likely find you!